OneOfEleven/Si5351-I2C-data-decoder/README.md

 ## Capture hardware

-If you don't already have a logic analyser then get yourself one of these 24MHz 8-channel units ebay etc ..
+If you don't already have a logic analyser then get yourself one of these 24MHz 8-channel units off ebay or such like ..

 <div align="center">
 <img src="/LogicAnalyser_24MHz_8ch.png">